What is cognitive computing?

 - Security challenges.
 Cognitive systems need large amounts of data to learn from, which can make them more vulnerable to cybersecurity breaches.
-Organizations using the systems must properly protect that data -- especially if it is health, customer or any type of personal data.
+Organizations using the systems must properly protect the data, especially if it's health, customer or any type of personally identifiable information.

 - Long development cycle length.
-These systems require skilled development teams and a considerable amount of time to develop software for them.
+These systems require skilled development teams and a considerable amount of time to develop software that makes them useful.
 The systems themselves need extensive and detailed training with large data sets to understand given tasks and processes.
 That process might hinder companies with smaller development teams from integrating cognitive computing processes into their applications due to the complexity and level of expertise required.

 - Slow adoption.
-The slow development lifecycle is one reason for slow adoption rates.
-Smaller organizations may have more difficulty implementing cognitive systems and therefore avoid them.
+The development lifecycle is one reason for slow adoption rates.
+Smaller organizations might anticipate the difficulty of implementing cognitive systems and therefore avoid them.

 - Negative environmental impact.
-The process of training cognitive systems and neural networks consumes a lot of power and has a sizable carbon footprint.
+The process of training cognitive systems and neural networks consumes a lot of power, resulting in a sizable carbon footprint.

 How cognitive computing differs from AI

 The term cognitive computing is often used interchangeably with AI.
-But there are differences in the purposes and applications of the two technologies.
+But there are differences in the purposes and use cases of the two technologies.

-The term cognitive computing is typically used to describe AI systems that simulate human thought.
+Cognitive computing.
+The term cognitive computing is typically used to describe AI systems that simulate human thought for augmenting human cognition.
 Human cognition involves real-time analysis of the real-world environment, context, intent and many other variables that inform a person's ability to solve problems.